Zruč-Senec: Administrative division

+Etymology

+The origin of the name Zruč is uncertain.
+There is a theory that it was derived from the phrase z Rudče ('from Rudeč'), referring to the former village of Rudeč.

+The name Senec was derived from the Czech words seno ('hay') and seník ('hayloft'), respectively from the adjective senný.

 Geography

 Zruč-Senec is located about 5 km north of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is at 394 m above sea level.
 The Berounka River forms the southern municipal border.
 The fishpond Drahotínský rybník is located east of Zruč.
 The villages of Zruč and Senec are urbanistically fused.

 History

 The first written mention of Zruč is from 1252, the first written mention of Senec is from 1295.
 Between 1517 and 1850, both villages were in the property of Plzeň.

 Between 1869 and 1930, Senec and Zruč were two separate municipalities.
-In 1950–1991, Senec was an administrative part of Zruč municipality.
+In 1950–1991, Senec was a municipal part of Zruč municipality.
 In 1991, the municipality was renamed Zruč-Senec.

 Transport

 There are no railways or major roads passing through the municipality.